kaizacorp/allenxandria-gif-api/README.md

 {
   url: <gif url>,
   tags: <tags for gif>,
-  date: <date last accessed by request on /search route>
+  date: <date last accessed by request on /search route>,
-  points: <score to track popularity on /search and /random routes>
+  points: <score to track popularity on /search and /random routes>, }
-}
 ```